Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Results

 \subsubsection{Goal: Suggest \& Estimate}

 We start by presenting the outcomes of the two ``Suggest \& Estimate" experiments, which differ in their prompting strategies.
-The first experiment is executed with a Zero-Shot prompt while the second experiment applies a Chain-of-Thoughts prompt (Table \ref{tab:Experiment-Setup-Overview}).
-Among all the LLMs, only \textbf{ChatGPT o3} successfully suggested valid MNL specifications and accurately estimated their parameters by executing self-generated Python code, that generated the same results as our own estimations\footnote{See ChatGPT o3 transcript of Experiment 1: https://chatgpt.com/share/6887d3a6-815c-8009-9b40-78be528ef4f7}.
-In contrast, every other LLM either mis-estimated specifications it suggested or hallucinated the results by returning Log-Likelihood values, parameter estimates and standard deviations that we could not reproduce in our independent re-estimations.
-This finding highlights the current limitations of most LLMs in performing faithful end-to-end model estimation, particularly in tasks that require domain-specific knowledge and executed outputs.
-It also puts a responsibility on the modeller to verify the results reported by LLMs.\\
+The first experiment is executed with a zero-shot prompt, while the second experiment applies a chain-of-thought prompt (Table \ref{tab:Experiment-Setup-Overview}).
+Among all evaluated LLMs, only ChatGPT-o3 successfully suggested valid MNL specifications and produced estimation results by executing self-generated Python code that could be independently replicated.\footnote{See ChatGPT o3 transcript of Experiment 1: https://chatgpt.com/share/6887d3a6-815c-8009-9b40-78be528ef4f7}.
+Specifically, all specifications generated and estimated by ChatGPT-o3 were re-implemented and estimated in Apollo \citep{hess2019apollo}.
+The resulting log-likelihood values and parameter estimates matched those reported by ChatGPT-o3 up to a numerical tolerance, with relative discrepancies below 1\% for a small number of values.
+In contrast, every other LLM either mis-estimated specifications it suggested or hallucinated the results by returning log-likelihood values, parameter estimates and standard deviations that we could not reproduce in our independent re-estimations.
+This finding should not be interpreted as a general limitation of LLMs' reasoning capabilities, but rather as a consequence of architectural and interface differences across the evaluated models.
+In our experimental setup, ChatGPT-o3 operated in an agentic mode with access to external computational tools, most importantly, to load the attached dataset as a file and execute self-generated Python code in an execution environment.
+These tools enabled ``correct" end-to-end estimation.
+By contrast, the other LLMs we tested were non-agentic in our setup and therefore lacked execution environments.
+As a result, they lacked the ability to execute self-generated code, if any, which contributed to mis-estimation and/or hallucinated outputs.
+This places a responsibility on modellers to account for architectural differences across LLMs when delegating modelling tasks and to independently verify any estimation results produced by such systems.\\